Embedder

 Overview

-Hardware startups don't lose because the idea is wrong.
-They lose because the first revision takes nine months instead of three, the second engineer is impossible to hire, and the team ships a board that doesn't quite work.
-Embedder gives a small firmware team the leverage of a much larger one — before you can afford the larger one.
+Hardware startups rarely lose on the idea.
+They lose because the first revision takes nine months instead of three, because the second engineer they need turns out to be impossible to hire, and because the board that finally ships doesn't quite work.
+A small firmware team running Embedder gets the output of a much bigger one, long before it could afford to staff that bigger one.

 The bottleneck

-At a hardware startup, firmware is on the critical path for almost every milestone — board bring-up, demo, pilot, certification, ship.
-You can't deprioritize it, and you usually can't hire your way out of it: senior firmware engineers are scarce and expensive, and the work isn't evenly distributed enough to justify a headcount that idles between board spins.
-So one person ends up doing everything: driver work, RTOS choices, power tuning, BLE/Wi-Fi stack wrangling, HIL, debugging field failures.
-They become the bottleneck.
-They burn out, miss something, or leave.
+At a hardware startup, firmware sits on the critical path for almost every milestone you hit: board bring-up, demo, pilot, certification, ship.
+You can't deprioritize it.
+You usually can't hire your way out of it either, since senior firmware engineers are scarce and expensive, and the work doesn't arrive evenly enough to justify a headcount that sits idle between board spins.
+So one person ends up owning the lot, driver work and RTOS choices and power tuning and the BLE and Wi-Fi stacks and HIL and the field-failure debugging.
+That person becomes the bottleneck.
+Then they burn out, miss something, or leave.

-• Bring-up in days — datasheet to blinking LED to working peripherals, with the agent reading the chip alongside you.
-500+ MCUs and 3,000+ peripherals in the catalog covers most parts startups choose.
+• Bring-up in days.
+Datasheet to blinking LED to working peripherals, with the agent reading the chip alongside you.
+A catalog of 500+ MCUs and 3,000+ peripherals already covers most parts startups choose.

-• BLE / Wi-Fi stack integration — the part that usually swallows weeks.
+• BLE and Wi-Fi stack integration, the part that usually swallows weeks.

-• Knowledge that doesn't live in one head — the agent reads what your lead engineer knows about the board.
+• Knowledge that doesn't live in one head.
+The agent reads what your lead engineer knows about the board, so it isn't lost when they're heads-down or out.

 A real example

-A common shape we see: a small team wants to ship a connected device on a Nordic nRF9151 (cellular IoT + GPS).
-The agent ingests the reference manual, errata, and the board schematic, then walks from “here's the chip” to a working GPS satellite scanner — drivers, init sequence, AT-command glue, and a serial-terminal-validated firmware build — without the team learning the part cold.
-The same pattern works on STM32, ESP32, NXP, Infineon, TI, and the rest of the 500+ MCU catalog.
+Here's a shape we see often.
+A small team wants to ship a connected device on a Nordic nRF9151 (cellular IoT and GPS).
+The agent ingests the reference manual, the errata, and the board schematic, then carries the work from “here's the chip” to a running GPS satellite scanner: drivers, an init sequence, AT-command glue, and a build validated on the serial terminal.
+Nobody on the team had to learn the part cold.
+The same pattern carries over to STM32, ESP32, NXP, Infineon, and TI.

 A 2–3 person team workflow

-Lead engineer drives architecture and the hard decisions.
-Embedder handles the rote: drivers, init code, test scaffolds, refactors, datasheet lookups, BLE/Wi-Fi/cellular stack glue.
-Where you would have wanted a second senior engineer for the repetitive 70%, the agent fills in.
-The lead spends more time on what only they can do.
+The lead engineer owns architecture and the hard calls.
+Embedder takes the rote work around those calls, drivers and init code and test scaffolds, refactors, datasheet lookups, and the BLE, Wi-Fi, and cellular stack glue.
+The repetitive 70 percent that would otherwise justify a second senior hire is what the agent absorbs, so the lead spends more hours on the parts only they can do.

 Cost shape